holochain/how/DESIGN.md

 }

 struct Document {
-  document_type: String,             // template path (i.e. a process template) or "_comment" "_reply", "_template"(or other reserved types which start with _)
+  document_type: String,             // "_document" or "_comment" "_reply" (or other reserved types which start with _)
   editors: Vec<AgentPubKey>,         // people who can change this document, if empty anyone can
   state: String,                     // current process name
   content: BTreeMap<String, String>, // semantically identified content components
-  meta: BTreeMap<String, String>,    // semantically identified meta }
+  meta: BTreeMap<String, String>,    // semantically identified meta data.
+}
 ```

 ### Document Meta Data
 - See below for using meta data for comments and replies
+- Used to mark sections as templates
 - Used for marking approvals, ratings, votes.
 - Used for influencing UI layout or other rendering hints
 - Used for instructions on how to use processes (because the content contains templates for other documents)